Pain In The Front Of The Shoulder With Bench Press

 Training structure

-Too much training volume with ‘pushing movements’ (need a balance between push and pull movements)
+Too much training volume with ‘pushing movements’ can exacerbate shoulder discomfort and lead to overuse injuries.

 A Common Misdiagnosis - It’s Not Biceps Tendonitis

-Many of the lifting population with frontal shoulder pain have been told they have “biceps tendonitis,” and given injections or told to rest.
-This is because when asked to “point where it hurts,” many point directly over the biceps tendon.
+Many in the lifting population experiencing frontal shoulder pain have been misdiagnosed with biceps tendonitis and are often advised to rest or undergo injections.
+This is because when asked to “point where it hurts,” many point directly over the biceps tendon at the front of the shoulder.

-However, this presentation is usually a sign of a trigger point referral from the infraspinatus muscle, and not actually the area of the underlying problem.
-Compare this to leg pain felt in lower back disc injuries, it can be felt distant upto one metre from the actual site.
+However, this presentation is frequently a result of a trigger point referral from the infraspinatus muscle, not the actual site of the problem.
+Similar to how leg pain from lower back disc injuries can radiate up to a metre from the actual site of injury, shoulder pain can be referred from other areas, like the rotator cuff or scapular stabilizers.

 Infraspinatus Referral Pattern

 The infraspinatus muscle runs from the scapula (shoulder blade) and attaches to the humerus (arm bone).
-It is one of the four muscles that make up the rotator cuff muscle and assists in stabilising the shoulder joint.
+It is one of the four muscles that make up the rotator cuff and plays a key role in shoulder stability and shoulder health by stabilising the glenohumeral joint.

 Trigger Point Refferal

-Firstly we can test for the infraspinatus trigger point by finding the top of the shoulder blade, then moving slightly down from it and applying pressure.
-If any tenderness is felt when pressure is applied, or you experience the same frontal shoulder pain that is felt during bench press, this could be a contributing cause.
+To test for an infraspinatus trigger point, start by locating the top of the scapula (shoulder blade).
+Then, move slightly down from it and apply pressure.
+If any tenderness is felt or you experience the same frontal shoulder pain that occurs during the bench press, this could be a contributing cause of your pain.
+The infraspinatus is a key stabiliser of the glenohumeral joint, and trigger points in this muscle can refer pain to the front of the shoulder, mimicking issues like biceps tendonitis.

 How Do We Muscle Test The Infraspinatus?

-We can then test the infraspinatus multiple ways to assess its strength when load is applied.
+We can test the infraspinatus in multiple ways to assess its strength when load is applied.

 Test 1

-Step 1: Elbows tucked by sides elbows bent to 90°
+Step 1: Position elbows tucked by the sides with elbows bent to 90°.

-Step 2: Clinician applies inward pressure from outside of the hands.
-Patient must try resist this inward pressure
+Step 2: The clinician applies inward pressure from the outside of the hands, and the patient must try to resist this inward pressure.

 How We Can Fix This?